linode/docs/docs/kubernetes/how-to-setup-a-private-docker-registry-with-lke-and-object-storage/index.md

 1. Purchase a domain name from a reliable domain registrar.
 Using Linode's DNS Manager, [create a new Domain](/docs/platform/manager/dns-manager/#add-a-domain) and [add an DNS "A" record](/docs/platform/manager/dns-manager/#add-dns-records) for a subdomain named `registry`.
 Your subdomain will host your Docker registry.
 This guide will use `registry.example.com` as the example domain.

     {{< note >}}
 Optionally, you can create a Wildcard DNS record, `*.example.com`.
 In a later section, you will point your DNS A record to a Linode NodeBalancer's external IP address.
-Using a Wildcard DNS record, will allow you to expose your Kubernetes services without requiring further configuration using the Lionde DNS Manager.
+Using a Wildcard DNS record, will allow you to expose your Kubernetes services without requiring further configuration using the Linode DNS Manager.
     {{</ note >}}

 ## In this Guide